 Making budget-wise choices can make healthy eating cheaper than you might think possible

 Eating healthy is easier said than done.
-Sometimes, it’s not even the diet itself that’s hard but rather being able to afford it.
+Sometimes, it’s not even the practice itself that’s hard but rather being able to afford it.
 Quinoa and all those other healthy alternatives aren’t exactly the most accessible food options out there.
-However, there are little things we can do to get a step in the right direction.
+However, there are little things we can do to take a step in the right direction.

 Store excess vegetables